-A great choice of tours to join if you want to get a real deep insight to ancient Athens and the acropolis as you will be able to see all of the Acropolis site that also includes the world famous Parthenon as well as Temple of Nike, the Propylaea.
-From Acropolis we will take a walk over to the secret hidden away Socrates prison before heading up the Philopappos hill to take in some amazing views before heading over to the Roman Agora where you can check out the Stoa, Hephaesteion and many more ruins.
+A great choice of the tour to join if you want to get a really deep insight into ancient Athens and the acropolis as you will be able to see all of the Acropolis sites which also include the world-famous Parthenon as well as the Temple of Nike, the Propylaea.
+From Acropolis, we will take a walk over to the secret hidden away Socrates' prison before heading up the Philopappos hill to take in some amazing views before heading over to the Roman Agora where you can check out the Stoa, Hephaesteion, and many more ruins.

-This full day tour will take you to see all of the Acropolis before heading onwards to see more of the scenery that lays with short distance from the acropolis.
+This full-day tour will take you to see all of the Acropolis before heading onwards to see more of the scenery that lies within a short distance from the Acropolis.
 The day will begin with your allocated tour guide coming to collect you in the morning firstly, now whether you book as a regular group tour or as a private tour with us you shall be given your collection time upon time of booking, also your pick up can be from various points such as from Piraeus Harbour – Athens Airport and also your hotel depending upon which tour you wish to book either private or as a regular group tour.
-You will receive an Athens Travel guide book, Athens City Map from your professional English speaking licensed Athens Tour Guide.

 To visit The Odeon of Herodes Atticus -Parthenon-Temple of Athena Nike-Propylea-Erechtheion & Dionysus Theatre will take about 2.5 hours